Yoga

 Top 5 Yoga Poses to Build Strength in Your Core

-You’ve probably heard it before, and I want to state for the record that strengthening your core is one of the most important things you can do for your physical health.
+You’ve probably heard it before, and I want to state that strengthening your core is one of the most important things you can do for your physical health.

 Not only does your core help support your posture and protect your back, but it’s also essential for overall stability and strength.
-And, as a bonus, it’s great for your mental and physical health too.
+And, as a bonus, it’s also great for your mental and physical health.

-If you can commit to ten minutes a day, you can start building awesome core strength with these five yoga poses.
-These exercises aren’t going to help you build muscle bulk necessarily, instead they will help build core strength, so you develop long, lean muscles that have incredible stamina.
+If you commit to ten minutes daily, you can start building awesome core strength with these five yoga poses.
+These exercises aren’t going to help you build muscle bulk necessarily.
+Instead, they will help build core strength so you develop long, lean muscles with incredible stamina.

-Your core is made up of a range of different muscles that work together to support your spine and pelvis.
-Together they provide balance and stability as well as generating the power to lift and move the body.
+Your core comprises various muscles that support your spine and pelvis.
+Together, they provide balance and stability and generate the power to lift and move the body.

 These muscles that make up your core include:

-• Front body – transverse and rectus abdominus.
-These are the muscles that run from your waist to just below your sternum.
+- Front body - transverse and rectus abdominus.
+These muscles run from your waist to just below your sternum.

-• Side body – external and internal obliques (these are the muscles that run along the side of your body from your ribs to your upper hips) and your quadratus laborum (the muscles that run along the sides of your abdomen).
+- Side body - external and internal obliques (the muscles that run along the side of your body from your ribs to your upper hips) and your quadratus laborum (the muscles that run along the sides of your abdomen).

-Yoga conditions your abdominal area for balance and strength and, because your abdominal muscles support the correct curvature of your spine, strengthening your core will both improve posture and reduce back pain and strengthen back muscles.
+Yoga conditions your abdominal area for balance and strength, and because your abdominal muscles support the correct curvature of your spine, strengthening your core will improve posture, reduce back pain, and strengthen back muscles.

 So, let’s get into my top exercises for strengthening core muscles: